thermeon/terraform-provider-bigv/README.md

    We force you to state the cores instead of computing them for you to avoid suprises.

+   Defaults to 1.

 * **memory**

    How much RAM to allocate in MiB.
 Note that this affects cores; See above.

+   Defaults to 1024.

 * **os**

    Short name of operating system to image.
    See: [Resource definitions](http://www.bigv.io/support/api/definitions/)
    Common options are: jessie, vivid and none

+   Defaults to none.

 * **ipv4**
 * **ipv6**